DK27ss/How-Intercept-GSM-Communications/README.md

 ## GSM Evil 2

-`Evil2` gives the same information, except that it has a web interface, a `buggy`, with the possibility of intercepting `SMS`.
+`Evil2` gives the same information, except that it has a web interface, with the possibility of intercepting `SMS`.
 I tested it but no conclusive results.
 It would be better to refer to `Kraken` or consider write a `PoC`.

     git clone https://github.com/ninjhacks/gsmevil2
     pip3 install -r requirements.txt